datastax/python-driver/docs/performance.rst

 with version 1.2.13 of Cassandra.
 I suggest testing these benchmarks against your own cluster when tuning the driver for optimal throughput or latency.

 The 1.0.0 version of the driver was used with all default settings.
+For these benchmarks, the driver was configured to use the ``libev`` reactor.
+You can also run the benchmarks using the ``asyncore`` event loop (:class:`~.AsyncoreConnection`) by using the ``--asyncore-only`` command line option.

 Each benchmark completes 100,000 small inserts.
 The replication factor for the keyspace was three, so all nodes were replicas for the inserted rows.